DevOculus-Meta-Quest/OpenComposite/README.md

 This fork contains stripped down version of the Open Composite effort, with two goals in mind:

 * Focus on rFactor 2 and Raceroom simulators
-* Focus on stable and predictable releases
+* Focus on stable, quality and predictable releases

 # Installation